walt-id/waltid-identity/waltid-libraries/credentials/waltid-mdoc-proximity-mobile/README.md

 that can actually be advertised and exposes them through the shared `ProximityTransportProvider` contract.

+Prepared BLE listeners remain available until the shared proximity session selects a connection or closes them.
+The radio-independent engine owns the advertised engagement lifetime so a displayed QR code cannot outlive its BLE retrieval path; the BLE module still bounds radio setup and post-connection inactivity.

 Android applications need the merged manifest permissions plus runtime grants for the selected role.
 Apple applications need `NSBluetoothAlwaysUsageDescription`; the provider uses CoreBluetooth on its main queue and does not request authorization itself.